WDD 131: Dynamic Web Fundamentals

 Operators

-In programming, operators are special symbols (characters) that are used to perform operations on operands (variables and values) and to process expressions.
-Most operators are used to perform mathematical operations such as addition, subtraction, multiplication, etc. However, there are other operators that are used to perform other operations such as assignment, comparison, and logical operations.
+In programming, operators are symbols used to perform operations on operands (variables and values) and to process expressions.
+Many operators perform mathematical work such as addition, subtraction, multiplication, and division.
+Others handle assignment, comparison, and logical operations.

 Assignment Operators